 If you are using an internal disk for your paging file system, you can move this disk to the replacement server.
 You can also use a new disk, but you must format it and manually reset the paging to that disk.

-If you are using a BL20p, you must remap all the LUNS to the onboard Fibre Channel adapters.
+For BL20p servers, you must remap all the LUNS to the onboard Fibre Channel adapters.

 Required Hardware And Software

 RAID Arrays